v5100v5100/unagi/kazzo/trunk/readme.txt

 - CPU A14 and PPU A13# are uniq address buses.
 - U1 can substitute ATmega16.
 - SOUND IN and SOUND OUT has no connection.
-- If you need power switch, short JP1.
+- If you don't need power switch, short JP1.
-- If you need reset switch, open JP2.
+- If you don't need reset switch, open JP2.